livechat/livechat-public-docs/site/content/agent-app-widgets/getting-started.md

 # Getting started

-To add a  widget displayed in the sidebar of your Agent App, follow the steps below.
+To add a widget, follow the steps below.
 If you don't have your own widget, you can use one of our [Sample Apps](#sample-apps).

 1. Go to <a href="https://developers.livechatinc.com/console/apps">LiveChat Developers Console</a>.
 2. Click **New app +** and follow the app wizard.